 Chicago was recently home to the Third Annual International Resilience Summit, hosted by the National Resilience Institute at the Chicago Cultural Center.
 This was a two day conference from November 2-3, 2016 where people came to learn from resilience pioneers who are actively working to help students, families, institutions, and communities become stronger, healthier, and happier. #HumanResilienceMovement Dr. John Lyons was invited to speak at the conference.
 Here are some highlights from his presentation: The system (of behavioral health) has been traditionally designed to focus on the negative.
 Although people do not practice this way, the behavioral… Read More

-Below you will see our GUIDING VALUES and CORE PRINCIPLES.
-None of this information is new, but we continually strive to make the work we do, work for you.
+Below you will see TCOM’s Guiding Values and Core Principles.
+This information below was updated March 2, 2022.
 GUIDING VALUES Human serving systems and enterprises have a primary mandate of facilitating and supporting personal change (transformation).
 Human serving systems and enterprises are inherently complex as a result of the number of humans involved.
 This diversity of aims and perspectives can only be managed through meaningful integration.
 Integration among people is best managed through collaborative processes.
-All partners in human serving systems… Read More
+All partners in human serving systems and enterprises have the responsibility for collecting, managing, and using accurate,… Read More

 ANSA – Adult Needs and Strengths Assessment The ANSA is another TCOM Tool that was developed for adult’s behavioral health services to support decision making, including level of care and service planning, to facilitate quality improvement initiatives, and to allow for the monitoring of outcomes of services.
 The ANSA is currently used in a number of states and Canada in applications hospitals, emergency departments, psychosocial rehabilitation programs, and ACT programs.
 BUT, today Dr. John Lyons is out in San Leandro, California working with ANSA Trainers.
 We have great partners in Alameda County….
 Read More